Mueller says he did not exonerate Trump as Republicans assail inquiry

 Republican Collins said the facts of the Mueller report are that “Russia meddled in the 2016 election.
 The president did not conspire with Russians.
 Nothing we hear today will change those facts.”

 “The president watched the public narrative surrounding the investigation assume his guilt while he knew the extent of his innocence,” Collins said.
-“The president’s attitude towards the investigation was understandably negative, yet the president did not use his authority to close the investigation.”
+“The president’s attitude toward the investigation was understandably negative, yet the president did not use his authority to close the investigation.”

 Republican Representative Steve Chabot said Wednesday’s hearing was the “last, best hope” by Democrats “to build up some sort of groundswell across America to impeach President Trump.
 That’s what this is really all about today.”
 Chabot also told Mueller some people thought his report was “a pretty one-sided attack on the president.”